Connect your SAP system by deploying your data connector agent container

 Note

-7. On the VM where you plan to install the agent, open a terminal and run the Agent deployment command that you'd copied in the previous step.
+11. On the VM where you plan to install the agent, open a terminal and run the Agent deployment command that you copied in the previous step.
+This step requires sudo or root privileges on the data connector agent machine.

 The script updates the OS components and installs the Azure CLI, Docker software, and other required utilities, such as jq, netcat, and curl.